MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-errors-recommendations.md

 ## Technical details and usage

-In the following sections, you find more detail on how the actionable error messages framework works in the Base Application.
+> In the following sections, you find more detail on how the actionable error messages framework works in the Base Application.

 ### The `ErrorMessageFix` interface

+To enable logic for fixing errors, follow these steps:

+- Implement the `ErrorMessageFix` interface
+  Begin by creating a codeunit that implements the **ErrorMessageFix** interface.
+This interface defines the methods required to provide a fix for specific errors.
+By implementing this interface, you can define the logic needed to resolve the errors programmatically.

+- Extend the enum (ID 7901) `"Error Msg.
+Fix Implementation"`
-First, to add a logic to enable fixing the error, implement the `ErrorMessageFix` interface in a codeunit.
-Then, extend the enum (ID 7901) `"Error Msg.
+  Extend the enum (ID 7901) named `"Error Msg.
 Fix Implementation"` to include the implemented codeunit.
+This enum is used to map specific error messages to their corresponding fix implementations.

 ### The `ErrorMessageManagement.Codeunit.al` codeunit in the Base Application